rjduran/cm-code/rpi/README.md

 If you would like to have the ability to install different versions of Node.js you can use Node Version Manager (NVM) to accomplish this.

+**Note you do this instead of installing a single version of Node as shown above.**

 The latest information can be found at https://github.com/nvm-sh/nvm.
 The basic install script takes care of it all.
 After installing you close out the ssh connection and reconnect to install any version of Node.js you want.

 ```bash